Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 To complete the problem formulation, we now describe the statistics of each of the unknown terms in (\ref{y_all_CS}).
 In particular, we first focus on the virtual channel vector $\bm{v}^{(u)}$.

-Although the AOD/AOA can be distributed on the continuous ranges $[0,2\pi)$ in practice, to make the compressed sensing technique applicable, for the channel recovery we consider the case that the AOD/AOA are quantized to those steering directions of the candidate beams given in (\ref{f_c})-(\ref{w_c}).
-Physically, this is the case where the AOD/AOA are perfectly aligned with each pair of the candidate beams such that each propagation path will be measured by only one beam.
+Although our channel model considers AOD/AOA that are distributed on the continuous angular range $[0,2\pi)$, for channel recovery purposes, the proposed estimation strategy approximates this model with a discrete set of angles that correspond to the directions of each candidate beam in (\ref{f_c})-(\ref{w_c}).
+As the set of candidate beamforming vectors together forms an orthogonal basis for the MIMO channel matrix, by estimating the virtual channel it is sufficient to reconstruct the channel itself.
+Physically, this quantization is the case where the AOD/AOA are perfectly aligned with each pair of the candidate beams.
 In this case, recalling $\alpha_l^{(u)}\sim\mathcal{C}\mathcal{N}(0,\sigma_R^{(u)})$, the channel sparsity can be characterized by a Bernoulli-Gaussian distribution, in which the $i$th entry of the vectorized virtual channel matrix $\bm{v}^{(u)}$ follows \cite{Jianhua_heath}

 for all $i=1,\cdots,N_{\!B\!S}N_{\!U\!E}$ and $\rho^{(u)}= \text{E}[L^{(u)}]/(N_{\!B\!S}N_{\!U\!E})$ characterizes the degree of the channel sparsity of the $u$-th user.

 We now turn our attention to the noise term $\bm{n}^{(u,m)}$ in (\ref{y_all_CS}).
 Recall from (\ref{y}) that the noise values, after being received with the set of beamforming vectors, follow distribution $ \mathcal{C}\mathcal{N}(0, N_0 (\bm{W}^{(u)})^H \bm{W}^{(u)})$.
 As the adopted UE candidate beams are all mutually orthogonal to each other, the distribution of the $i$th element of $\bm{n}^{(u,m)}$ can then be simplified to